luc-dumas/JJ-Construction/README.md

 **Tech used:** HTML, CSS, JavaScript

- This project includes flexbox and grid layouts and was designed for responsive window sizing.
+ For this client, I built a website for his small business that includes flexbox and grid layouts and was designed for responsive window sizing.
 Additionally, I utilized scripting and animation using JS and JQuery to animate mouse hover and click events.

 ## Lessons Learned:

-This project was a purview into the world of design with CSS.
-I learned how to design responsively using grid and flexbox.
+This project was a great lesson in learning how to design with CSs as well as in learning how to communicate with a client.